 The Association of Doctoral Students in Exceptional Education (ADSEE) was established in 2002.
 The mission of ADSEE is to assist College of Education doctoral students in the successful completion of their doctoral program and transition to professional employment.

-The purpose of the ADSEE is to provide a support network for College of Education doctoral students and doctoral candidates whereby issues related to achieving a doctoral degree and finding a postdoctoral employment can be addressed and resolved with group support.
-Activities would include assistance with academic progress (tutoring), dissertation research and writing, presentation of papers, interview preparation, access to research materials, transitioning into doctoral program, and other support and benefits to assist College of Education doctoral students in completing the requirements of their doctoral programs.
+The purpose of the ADSEE is to provide a support network for College of Community Innovation and Education doctoral students and doctoral candidates whereby issues related to achieving a doctoral degree and finding a postdoctoral employment can be addressed and resolved with group support.
+Activities would include assistance with academic progress (tutoring), dissertation research and writing, presentation of papers, interview preparation, access to research materials, transitioning into doctoral program, and other support and benefits to assist College of Community Innovation and Education doctoral students in completing the requirements of their doctoral programs.
 The organization shall also serve as an official channel of communication with the university and other entities.

 2018-2019 Officers